-The idea is to make interviews standardised so that candidates are being compared fairly and against specific criteria.
+The idea is to make interviews standardized so that candidates are being compared fairly and against specific criteria.

 Since questions are pre-set, structured interviews ensure that all questions are relevant to the job, keeping background out of the decision-making process as much as possible.

-The questions you do choose to ask also matter.
+The questions you choose to ask also matter.

 The most ethical way to approach interview questions is to ask forward-looking questions.